 The modern and accessible facilities will serve people of all ages, from babies to seniors, and will house the Town’s robust recreational programming.
 It will also achieve environmental goals and fully satisfy the Town’s needs for a multi-functional, multigenerational facility.

 The new Sports and Recreation Center is set to open in 2025 and will be located at 220 Bedbrook Avenue, the site of the former Montreal West pool and Legion Memorial Rink.

 Here are some preliminary images of the new Sports and Recreation Center.

-In a later phase, the project will include a soccer field, running track and basketball court.
+In a later phase, the project will include a soccer field and running track.

 The Town plans to develop a single recreational and sports services hub in this strategic location to promote active living to all.
 To this end, the project will include the arena, the pool, multipurpose rooms and a small gymnasium.

 The Town wants the project to be sustainable and resilient to the effects of climate change and envisions an eco-responsible and sustainable design.